 Dr. Elizabeth Stegemöller is the lab director.
 She is a music therapist and neuroscientist.
 She joined Iowa State University in 2013 and is an Associate Professor in the Department of Kinesiology.
 She is also the director of the Graduate Neuroscience Program at Iowa State University.
 Dr. Stegemöller’s main research focus is to determine how music and/or music therapy facilitates movement and modulates associated brain activity in persons with Parkinson’s disease (PD).
-She currently has multiple funded projects and has over 40 publications in her young career.
-Along with her research, Dr. Stegemöller offers several outreach programs for persons with PD, including weekly singing, dance, yoga, and boxing groups, and well as yearly events such as the PD Singing Festival.
+She currently has multiple funded projects and has over 50 publications in her career.
+Along with her research, Dr. Stegemöller offers several outreach programs for persons with PD, including weekly singing, dance, and boxing groups, and well as yearly events such as the PD Singing Festival.
 Dr. Stegemöller is very passionate about her work and hopes that through her research and outreach efforts, she can contribute to the development of new and innovated therapies involving music that improve the treatment and care of persons with Parkinson's Disease.

-CURRENT POST DOCS AND GRADUATE STUDENTS
+CURRENT GRADUATE STUDENTS

 Brandon Brockshus is a MS student in Kinesiology at ISU and Recognized Society of American Fight Directors (SAFD) Actor/Combatant.
 Mr. Brockshus has served as fight choreographer for Iowa Stage Theater Company, Shot in the Dark Productions, Central College, and Iowa high schools.
 His research interests include methods of teaching stage combat and the effects of stage combat training and practice on aging populations.
 He lives in Stratford, Iowa with his wife, daughter, and son.